scaleoutsystems/fedn/docs/projects.rst

 | project
 | ├── client
-| │   ├── entrypoint.py
+| │   ├── fedn.yaml
-| │   └── fedn.yaml
+| │   └── entrypoint.py
 | ├── data
 | │   └── mnist.npz
 | ├── requirements.txt
 | └── docker-compose.yml/Dockerfile
 |

-The "client" folder is the *compute package* which will become a .tgz bundle of the code to be executed by each data-provider/client.
+The "client" folder is referred to as the *compute package*.
+When deploying the project to FEDn, this folder will be compressed as a .tgz bundle of the code.
+FEDn will help distributed this bundle to each connected client/data provider.
 The entry points, mentioned above, are defined in the *fedn.yaml*:

 .. code-block:: yaml